ovh/tat/README.md

 * `dateMaxCreation`: filter result on dateCreation, timestamp Unix Format
 * `dateMinUpdate`: filter result on dateUpdate, timestamp Unix format
 * `dateMaxUpdate`: filter result on dateUpdate, timestamp Unix Format
+* `limitMinNbVotesUP`: filter result on nbVotesUP
+* `limitMaxNbVotesUP`: filter result on nbVotesUP
+* `limitMinNbVotesDown`: filter result on nbVotesDown
+* `limitMaxNbVotesDown`: filter result on nbVotesDown
 * `label`: Search by label: could be labelA,labelB
 * `andLabel`: Search by label (exclude): could be labelA,labelB
 * `notLabel`: Search by label (and): could be labelA,labelB